 - Orleans Farmers Market Restrooms: Located in the building on the north side of Square by the flagpole.
-Market volunteers are available to staff vendor booth for restroom breaks. - Valley Farmers Market Restrooms: Located on "The Green".
-Market volunteers are available to staff vendors booth for restroom breaks. - Vendor's Children: Vendors are responsible for the behavior of their children.
+Market volunteers are available to staff vendor booth for restroom breaks. - Valley Farmers Market Restrooms: - Vendor's Children: Vendors are responsible for the behavior of their children.
 Vendors should not allow their children to disrupt other vendors and market customers.
 Children must be supervised at all times. - Announcements and Flyers: Vendors who have information for other events (in keeping with the spirit of the Market) in the form of signs or flyers can have them distributed by the Host Tent, at the Market's discretion. - Use of Tobacco Products: Vendors and Market Volunteers may not use any tobacco(including electronic) products in the general area of market sales spaces.
 If you need a smoke break, please step away from the market area.

-- Jammers: All musicians are welcome to bring their instruments and/or their singing voices to join in the jam sessions held at each of the Farmers Markets. - Lost & Found: Please leave found items at the Farmers Market Host Tent. - Greeting Cards: If you know of a vendor or Market patron who is ill, who has experienced a loss, or celebrating a very special occasion, please inform the Host Tent.
+- voices to join in the jam sessions held at each of the Farmers Markets. - Lost & Found: Please leave found items at the Farmers Market Host Tent. - Greeting Cards: If you know of a vendor or Market patron who is ill, who has experienced a loss, or celebrating a very special occasion, please inform the Host Tent.
 We will send a greeting card. - Pets: All pets must be kept on a leash or in a carrier.
 Pet owners are required to clean up any solid dog waste.
 Pets are not allowed in the tent of a food vendor.
 This does not include a service animal. - Please refrain from petting animals while in your booth space if you are selling food items.
 (This includes produce)